sibyl-team/sib/examples/README.md

 ## Inference of epidemic parameters

 From the BP messages it is possible to compute an approximation of the log-likelihood of the data, the so-called *Bethe-free* entropy.
 This quantity allows us to infer the hyper-parameters of the epidemic model such as the infection rate or the recovery rate thorugh a gradient ascent of the log-likelihood with respect of the target parameters.

-As an example of the effectiness of this procedure, we report here a plot of the Bethe-free entropy as a function of the shape and rate parameters \( $\alpha$, $\beta$ \) of the Gamma distribution associated with the recovery probability of the Open-ABM model.
+As an example of the effectiness of this procedure, we report here a plot of the Bethe-free entropy as a function of the shape and rate parameters \( \alpha, \beta \) of the Gamma distribution associated with the recovery probability of the Open-ABM model.
+The blue point in the 2D plot corresponds to the maximum log-likelihood point.

 The temporal graph used here consists in 10K nodes and all contacts up to day T = 30.
 After 5 initial days, 10 % of the nodes are selected uniformly at random and observed on a daily basis.
-We also report the values of the AUC in the \( $\alpha$, $\beta$ \) plane associated with the inference of the infected nodes at time T = 30.
+We also report the values of the AUC in the \( \alpha, \beta \) plane associated with the inference of the infected nodes at time T = 30.

 ![inference_auc_parameters_10K](figs/inference_parameters_openABM_gamma.png)